Chainguard Glossary

 SLSA

-Standing for supply chain levels for software artifacts, SLSA (pronounced like “SLSA”) is a security framework that offers a check-list of standards and controls in order to prevent tampering, improve integrity, and secure packages and infrastructure.
-SLSA has four levels of increasing security.
+Standing for Supply chain Levels for Software Artifacts, SLSA (pronounced “salsa”) is a security framework that offers a check-list of standards and controls in order to prevent tampering, improve integrity, and secure packages and infrastructure.
+SLSA has a build track with three levels of increasing security.

 SSDF